kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 Me and my partner like to cook and we both have our set of recipes that we share with each other.
 Notebook sharing is easy using Evernote.

-Obsidian does support sharing vaults (root directory with notes) as part of the Sync product but it currently costs $8 per month per person if you need support for more than 1 vault which means it would cost us $192 / year ($8 x 2 people x 12 months) which I find too much for personal use.
+Obsidian does support sharing vaults (root directory with notes) as part of the Sync product ~~but it currently costs $8 per month per person if you need support for more than 1 vault which means it would cost us $192 / year ($8 x 2 people x 12 months) which I find too much for personal use.~~ *Update: 05th of June 2024: [kepano](https://computerclub.social/@kepano@mastodon.social) commented [on my Mastodon post](https://computerclub.social/@KristofAdriaenssens/112546604860318987) saying that you can accomplish what I'm doing here, 1 shared recipes vault for two people for $96 / year if both me and my partner take the $4 / month Sync subcription.
+This works because shared vaults are free for the recipient.
+See the comments on the post.*

 In comparison I was paying 43.99 EUR / year for Evernote personal.
 Paying for Evernote removed the note limit, I could use it on more than 2 devices and we could share notes.
 My partner was using the free version.

-I didn't want to pay $192 / year just to share our recipes but I do appreciate the small team that's building Obsidian and so I supported them by paying $25 which also gives me access to beta versions and some other extras (see [Early access on this page](https://obsidian.md/pricing)).
-I'll probably repeat this in the future.
+I might consider paying the $96 / year later but for now I supported the Obisidan team by paying $25 which also gives me access to beta versions and some other extras (see [Early access on this page](https://obsidian.md/pricing)).
+I'll stick with the implementation outlined below for now.

 ## Alternative basic note sharing solution - high level overview